hyurl/sfn/docs/v06x/en-US/cli-repl.md

-Since v0.6.40, SFN now supports running a external script while the server is serving, unlink executing the script directly by `node` command, using the following command will allow it to connect to any alive RPC services before actually running the script.
+Since v0.6.40, SFN now supports running a external script while the server is serving, unlink executing the script directly by `node` command, using the following command will allow it to trigger startup hooks and connect to any alive RPC services before actually running the script.

 ```sh
 npx sfn src/script/test.ts